 Charred Salsa Verde

-This smokey salsa verde shows that broiling works just as well for tomatillos as it does for tomatoes.
-To further intensify the flavor of the salsa, we pour it into a smoking hot pan after blending.
-Salsa verde is supposed to be tart, but if the tomatillos are especially puckering you might want to add a dash of agave for balance.
+This smoky salsa verde shows that broiling works just as well for tomatillos as it does for tomatoes.
+To further intensify the flavor of the salsa, we pour it into a smoking-hot pan after blending.
+Salsa verde is supposed to be tart, but if the tomatillos are especially mouth-puckering, you might want to add a dash of agave for balance.

 Basic Salsa Verde (Mexican Tomatillo Salsa)